LemuelBurke/Android-NFL-Super-Fan-App/2-requirements.md

 The bottom navigation bar should contain links to the following pages:

 - Home
--
 - Teams
--
 - News
--
 - Settings

 With additional subpages such as:
 - Statistics
 - Schedules
 - etc.

 Personalization:
 - The application must allow users to select their favorite NFL team for a personalized home page.
--
 - The selected team should be saved using shared preferences.
--
 - The application must remember the selected favorite team and display relevant information about the team on the home page.

 Game Scheduling & Notifications:
 - The application must interact with the device's calendar to allow users to "save the date" of an upcoming game.
--
 - The application must notify users when a game involving their favorited team is about to start.
--
 - Users should also be able to enable notifications for other games they are interested in.

 Third-Party API Integration:

 - The application must fetch NFL team and game-related data from a third-party API.
--
 - The application must display real-time game scores, team statistics, and upcoming game schedules.
--
 - Internet Connectivity:
--
 - The application must check if the device is connected to the internet.
--
 - If there is no internet connection, the app should display an appropriate message and provide limited offline functionality where possible.

 News WebView:
 - The application must allow users to view the latest NFL news by displaying a web view of NFL News when they click on the news tab.

 #Non-Functional Requirements

 User Experience & Design:
 - The application must be locked in portrait mode.
--
 - The font used across the application should be consistent.
--
 - The application should have a uniform theme and styling.
--
 - The UI should be responsive and scale across different screen sizes.

 App Lifecycle & Performance:

-- The application should load directly to the home page upon launch.
+- The application should load directly to the home page upon launch/
 - A loading screen should be displayed when fetching data from the API.
 - On first launch, the application must prompt users to select their favorite NFL team before proceeding.